w3c/tdm-reservation-protocol/README.md

 In order to [join the group](https://www.w3.org/community/tdmrep/join), you will need a (free) [W3C account](https://www.w3.org/accounts/request).
 Please note, however, that [W3C Membership](https://www.w3.org/community/about/faq/#is-w3c-membership-required-to-participate-in-a-community-or-business-group) is _not_ required to join a Community Group.

-If you are new to Github, an interesting read is [ I.Herman's introduction on the subject](https://iherman.github.io/misc-notes/docs/BasicGitHubContributionIntro).
+If you are new to Github, an interesting read is [I.Herman's introduction on the subject](https://iherman.github.io/misc-notes/docs/BasicGitHubContributionIntro).

-##  Text and Data Mining (TDM) Techniques
+## Introduction

 In addition to their significance in the context of scientific research, text and data mining techniques (TDM) are widely used both by private and public entities to analyse large amounts of data (including copyright protected content like text, images, video etc.) in different areas of life and for various purposes, including for government services, complex business decisions and the development of new applications or technologies.